phil-willis/phil-willis.github.io/_posts/github.md

       needs: build
   ```

+### Allow to manually run an Action in the Github web GUI
 - Manually run Actions with `workflow_dispatch`
   - You can manually trigger workflow runs.
 To trigger specific workflows in a repository, use the workflow_dispatch event.
   - To trigger more than one workflow in a repository and create custom events and event types, use the repository_dispatch event.